Organization and Project Grants

 - J-1 visa sponsorship for project participants traveling to the U.S.

-- Funding for organizational overhead or fiscal sponsorship fees (not more than 20% of the project budget)
+- Funding for organizational overhead (not more than 20% of the project budget)

 To be selected, applicants must: